Wage Labour and Capital

+Neue Rheinische Zeitung no. 264 (5 April 1849) with the first part of Lohnarbeit und Kapital under the headline "Deutschland."

 Wage Labour and Capital (German: Lohnarbeit und Kapital) is the text of the 1847 lectures by the political economist and philosopher Karl Marx, held in Brussels, and first published as five articles in the Neue Rheinische Zeitung in April 1849.
 It was later republished in many different forms and many languages as a pamphlet or booklet.
 It is said to consist, in an embryonic form, important arguments concerning the relation between labour and capital in his major work Das Kapital (1867) twenty years later.

 This text is sometimes paired with Marx's 1865 lecture Value, Price and Profit.